vczoni/lamarck/README.md

 # Building the Blueprint
 builder = BlueprintBuilder()
-# (note that 'x' and 'y' are declared, which are the exact same names as the parameters of the
+# (notice that 'x' and 'y' are declared, which are the exact same names as the parameters of the
 # function 'my_process' - *this is required*)
 builder.add_float_gene(name='x',
                        domain=(0, 12*np.pi))